 E.g. NaCl, KCl, K2SO4, HCl, H2SO4,NaOH, NaNO3 etc.

 b) Weak electrolytes: Under go partial ionization in water.

 Non-electrolytes: The substances which do not furnish ions for electrical conduction are called non-electrolytes.

 E.g : urea, glucose, sucrose etc.

 Equivalent conductivity (Λ): The conductance of that volume of solution containing one equivalent of an electrolyte is known as equivalent conductivity.
 It is denoted by Λ.

 Let us consider the V cm3 of solution containing one equivalent of an electrolyte.
 Its conductance is equal to equivalent conductance, Λ.

-Also we know that the conductance shown by 1 cm3 solution containing this electrolyte is called specific conductance, κ.
+Also we know that the conductance shown by 1 cm3 solution (between two electrodes of cross sectional area 1 cm2 and separated by a distance of 1 cm) containing this electrolyte is called specific conductance, κ.

 the conductance of V cm3 --------- Λ